-Not far from the roar of race car engines, Daytona Beach's downtown historic district features a variety of museums, churches, galleries and other cultural finds, nestled along the banks of the scenic Halifax River.
+Not far from the roar of race car engines, Daytona Beach's downtown historic district features a variety of museums, churches, galleries, and other cultural finds, nestled along the banks of the scenic Halifax River.

 Housed in an old bank building on Beach Street, the Halifax Historical Museum features Indian and Spanish artifacts found on nearby plantations, memorabilia from the early days of beach automobile racing and newspapers dating back to 1883.

 Several miles away, travelers will find the white-framed, two-story house of Mary McLeod Bethune on the campus of historic Bethune-Cookman College.
 At the site, visitors can learn about the renowned civil rights leader and her famous college through photographs and artifacts.
-Nearby, on the campus of Daytona State College, visit the Southeast Museum of Photography, featuring historical and contemporary photographer exhibits.
+Nearby, on the campus of Daytona State College, visit the Southeast Museum of Photography, featuring historical and contemporary photography exhibits.

 Once the winter home of John D. Rockefeller, the Casements is now the city of Ormond Beach's cultural center.
-Visitors will enjoy art exhibits, the Hungarian Historic Room, a Boy Scout exhibit and the historic Rockefeller period room.
+Visitors will enjoy art exhibits, the Hungarian Historic Room, a Boy Scout exhibition, and the historic Rockefeller period room.

-At Lighthouse Point Park, visitors can stroll along a boardwalk stretching across a working jetty, or picnic under a waterfront pavilion with beautiful views of the ocean, river, and lighthouse.
+At Lighthouse Point Park, visitors can stroll along a boardwalk stretching across a working jetty or picnic under a waterfront pavilion with beautiful views of the ocean, river, and lighthouse.
 Nearby, the 100-year-old Ponce Inlet Lighthouse offers a panoramic view of the surrounding Atlantic coast.

 Central East Florida visitors will also find pleasant historic districts in the midst of the Space Coast's high-technology, space-age attractions.
 Originally settled in the 1860s, Historic Cocoa Village features a quaint collection of 50 shops and eateries along oak-shaded brick sidewalks and cobblestone streets.
-Numerous historical structures have been restored and are in use once again, including the Village Playhouse, a former vaudeville theater now used for community productions, and the Porcher House, the home of wealthy citrus grove owners, now open for public tours.
+Numerous historic structures have been restored and are in use once again, including the Village Playhouse, a former vaudeville theater now used for community productions, and the Porcher House, the former home of wealthy citrus grove owners, now open for public tours.
 Leisurely walking tours of the village are offered at Brevard Museum of History and Natural Science.

 Florida’s Gold Coast features numerous small towns and communities offering a variety of extraordinary pursuits to passers-by.